 Films — Live-Action

 Indiana Jones and the Temple of Doom is based on films from the 1930s, which commonly reduced various foreign cultures into caricature.
 In the film, the complex and sophisticated religion of Hinduism is reduced to nice people worshiping Shiva and murderous Thuggees worshiping Kali.
 The Thuggees behave like stereotypical Satanic cultists.
-The real Thugs, those who practiced Thuggee, did worship Kali, but no more so than the Ku Klux Klan worshipped Jesus.
+The real Thugs, those who practiced Thuggee, did worship Kali, but no more so than the Ku Klux Klan worshiped Jesus.
 While they did tend to ritually murder people, it was by strangulation via a yellow scarf, not ripping hearts out of someone's chest.
 It wasn't just the British who worked on eradicating them.
 And, incidentally, Kali herself is Shiva's wife.
 Not the estranged kind, either.note Technically, Parvati is Shiva's wife, and Kali is the darker aspect of her, who awakens to strike down Evil when needed.
 In Indy's defense, though, he does briefly note that the Thuggees are a heretical sect.
 To clarify it, Kali is a good goddess, but there is a demon ACTUALLY worshiped by Satanists called Kali.
 Note that there is no relation between the two entities.
 The confusion exists because, English not having the level of vowel representation Indian languages do, the names of both the demon and the Goddess are written with the same spelling.
 For those interested, the approximate pronunciations are as follows: the Goddess's name is "Kah-lee", whereas the demon is "Kully".
 The proper transcriptions are Kālī and Kali.

 Most mummy movies, including those of The Mummy Trilogy, portray gods such as Anubis and Seth as Expys of Satan.
-In reality, Anubis was a protector and judge of the dead and all round cool guy when compared to some of his sibling gods, while Seth was originally god of the deserts of lower Egypt, the legends of his scheming and murder of Osiris a later myth.
+In reality, Anubis was a protector and judge of the dead and all round cool guy when compared to some of his sibling gods, while Seth was originally god of the deserts of lower Egypt-the legends of his scheming and murder of Osiris is a later myth.
 In fact, the statues found next to Tutankhamun, called Shabts, would be more appropriate.
 Of course, while it's true that Anubis was considered a kindly protector whose main concern was making sure souls made it safely to the afterlife, he's also the guy who checked if your soul was worthy of the next life and tossed it to Ammut as a snack on if it wasn't...
 In this way, he is more like the Christian God than Satan, as on Judgement Day, he is supposed to throw all sinners into the Lake of Fire.

 In the movie version of Percy Jackson and the Olympians, Hades is, once again, a villain though not the Big Bad.
 Who is apparently portrayed as a fiery devil-creature, though that's just his favored form.
 The Hades from the book version seems to be this trope at first, but Ares is the real villain.